garthvh/esp8266button/README.md

 I soldered male pins on my Huzzah, and added female headers to my Sparkfun Thing.
 The thing did not come with any headers and male headers were included with the Huzzah.

 I was able to program both with my [FTDI Friend](https://www.adafruit.com/product/284), you will need to cut the default RTS jumper on the back of the FTDI Friend (used by the Huzzah) and connect the DTR jumper to program the thing.
-Once cut it has been pretty easy to switch back and forth by soldering the jumpers as needed.
+If you have both boards once cut it has been pretty easy to switch back and forth by soldering the jumpers as needed.

 I still need to write some sleep code to be more efficient on battery use.